Hello World (film): Another World

-An anime spin-off series, titled Another World (アナザー・ワールド), was announced in August 2019, which follows Katagaki's point of view from 10 years in the future.
+An anime spin-off series, titled Another World (stylized in all caps), was announced in August 2019, which follows Katagaki's point of view from 10 years in the future.
 The series was produced by Hikari TV, with Itō serving as the creative supervisor, Nozaki handling the script, and Horiguchi designing the characters.
 Kitamura, Hamabe, Kotobuki, and Koyasu reprised their film roles for the series, with Tomoyo Kurosawa and Yoshitsugu Matsuoka joining them.

 Another World was first released on Hikari TV's Channel+ and video-on-demand services on September 13, 2019, consisting of three episodes, and concluded on October 4.